dinhdiep/cgDMR-miner/README.md

 # cgDMR-miner
-###a Efficient method for the identification of differentially methylated CpG regions (DMRs) on whole genome bisulfite sequencing datasets with multiple groups
+### Efficient method for the identification of differentially methylated CpG regions (DMRs) on whole genome bisulfite sequencing datasets with multiple groups

 ## Download and installation: